 The Other Two/Three

 That's not to say they released nothing else in that time.
 Script of the Bridge is a beautiful album which at 57 minutes long manages to avoid sounding stale.
-Every track is brilliant, though some, like the stunning Second Skin, the thoughtful Thursday's Child (its chorus especially is beautiful and makes me feel nostalgic), and culminating with View From a Hill, initially melancholic yet ending with a rather nice instrumental, heavy drumming combined with floating guitar lines.
+Every track is brilliant, though some, like the stunning Second Skin, the thoughtful Thursday's Child (its chorus especially is beautiful and makes me feel nostalgic), and culminating with View From a Hill, initially melancholic yet ending with a rather nice instrumental, heavy drumming combined with floating guitar lines, are standouts.
 And that's not even mentioning Don't Fall, Monkeyland, Up the Down Escalator, As High As You Can Go...it's astonishing how great this album is.

 What Does Anything Mean?
 Basically has a rather clunky title in comparison, and though it has its share of great tracks like Perfume Garden and Singing Rule Britannia, I don't come back to it all too often.
 A notable exception is PS Goodbye, the closing track, which is brilliant - it's somewhat dream pop-like with a synth and echoing guitars, but it only truly gets great when Lever starts drumming.
 If anything, I'd argue that this album was too similar to Script and Strange Times, and thus doesn't stand out to me.